How does Box compare to other enterprise and commercial storage solutions?

 prohibition on mining of IU data.

-- Although both Box and Dropbox have multiple integrated third-party apps, some Box apps are approved for use with university-internal data.
+- Although Box and Dropbox both have multiple integrated third-party apps, Box provides some apps that are approved for use with university-internal data.

-For assistance considering departmental needs, contact IT Community Partnerships.
+For help considering departmental needs, contact IT Community Partnerships.

 The enterprise Box support content available here is a result of a collaborative effort by the Internet2 early adopter institutions.